kimadactyl/touchdown/_courses/2002-tact-frankfurt.md

 ---
-title: Tact: School for the Blind Frankfurt
+title: "Tact: School for the Blind Frankfurt"
 start: 2002
 ---